 Yes, but whether this option is available for a specific position is the decision of the host company.

 The LifeSci NYC Internship Program has launched a Meetup group where we share occasional programming we offer for students interested in the life sciences.
 This may include company tours, career panels, and other events.
 We will also share job and internship opportunities that come to our attention, but do not fit into our summer internship program (i.e., winter or spring internships, full- and part-time job opportunities, etc.).
-If you are interested in being notified of these items, please join our Meetup group, which can be done for free at: https://www.meetup.com/LifeSci-NYC-Internship-Program-Meetup
+If you are interested in being notified of these items, please join our free LifeSci NYC Internship Program Meetup group.

 No, if you are selected by a company or organization for an internship, you will be working for that company or organization.
 The LifeSci NYC Internship Program collects student applications, contacts companies to host internships, and then facilitates the matching of student applicants with positions available at these companies.
 The program does not employ students itself.